DO YOU WORRY?

 Still from “Do You Worry?” campaign

 Is there a right way to promote a release?
-When Balli Ivory approached us to promote his single “Do You Worry?”, we immediately established our foundation; mood, key elements, palette and overall tone.
+When Balli Ivory approached us to promote his single “Do You Worry?”, we immediately established our foundation; mood, key elements, palette, and overall tone.
 Our objective was to create a memorable and distinctive campaign for Balli’s core audience.
-What we struggled on is making something visually unique on a shoe-string budget.
-To maximise what we could do, we focused on developing our concepts instead of reducing our ambition — with the goal of having the creativity of the concepts to carry the campaign.
+What we struggled with was creating something visually unique on a shoestring budget.
+To maximise what we could do, we focused on developing our concepts instead of reducing our ambition, with the goal of having the creativity of the concepts carry the campaign.

-This project ultimately covered three separate shoot days and modules; cover shoot & promotional imagery, parody advert shoot and main campaign shoot.
+This project consisted of three separate shoot days and modules: a cover shoot & promotional imagery, a parody advert shoot, and a main campaign shoot.
 Each module was designed to explore a singular concept, allowing us to test how far we could push bold, unconventional ideas while still maintaining a visual balance.

 Our initial ideas and concepts were informed by the track itself.
-A blunt shine shadowing lyrics of loneliness and inadequacy.
-Phrases like “The Life is draining from your Eyes” greatly inspired and guided the way we would shoot a cover, as without the consideration, there would be an immediate disconnect between the visual and audible experience of the song.
-Connection between the two senses were vital.
-A persons eyes can say so much about them.
+A blunt shine, shadowing lyrics of loneliness and inadequacy.
+Phrases like “The Life is draining from your Eyes” greatly inspired and guided the way we would shoot a cover, as without the consideration, there would be an immediate disconnect between the visual and auditory experience of the song.
+The connection between the two senses was vital.
+A person's eyes can say so much about them.
 Eyes form the basis of human interaction, serving as the primary tool for conveying complex emotion and a banner for how attractive we are deemed to be.
 We focused on eyes and used light as a metaphor for life, a straightforward concept that could be translated as a photograph.
-The use of blue light was a creative decision that fell onto our lap.
+The use of blue light was a creative decision that fell into our lap.
 January Blues, seasonal mood changes — this was the atmosphere at the time of preparing this campaign.

 Previous